FIELD AUDIT · SHUFFLE/MINES

 The Shuffle mines build is in the standard cluster on expected raw RTP with SHFL overlay and sub-1-minute payout speed.

-How Shuffle Mines compares to other Shuffle originals
+How the grid teardown compares to other brand-side originals

 Shuffle runs 13 in-house originals; the 8 we cover in this pack are the flagship titles: